bchandos/bchandos.github.io/_blog_source/customizing-code-server.md

   && apt-get install -y nodejs \
 ```

 Python 3 is included in Debian 11, but the `venv` module - which creates virtual environments for Python apps - is not.
 Given that I'm currently only running one container for all my project (see the Lessons and next steps section at the end of the post for more information about this), this module is important.
 Additionally, I want PostgreSQL installed.
 Unfortunately, the version of NodeJS that is default in Debian 11 is v12, which is 4 versions behind the current LTS version, so here I am injecting NodeSource's script to add v16 instead.
-(I couldn't even build this blog without doing this!)
+(I couldn't even build this blog post without doing this!)

 ```
 RUN curl -fsSL "https://github.com/cdr/code-server/releases/download/v3.12.0/code-server_3.12.0_amd64.deb" \